 Our Master of Fine Art (MFA) is a two-year full time studio-based programme in Fine Art.
 It is primarily designed for graduates in Fine Art.
 It is also for those with other backgrounds who wish to establish or extend their position as practitioners in the contemporary art world.

 Master of Fine Art

 You will have 24-hour access to your studio.
-Towards the end of June, when the undergraduate students are no longer in the building.
-You can then use all the studios in the building in which to experiment in and exhibit.
+Towards the end of June, when the undergraduate students are no longer in the building, you will have use of all the studios in the building in which to experiment in and exhibit.